 - 211.7 Each youth treatment program should have at least the following core staff: - a program or clinical supervisor, who should have management experience (i.e., staff supervision, fiscal operations, or business administration), and education and experience in AOD addiction counseling; - an AOD counselor, who should be certified by an AOD addiction counselor credentialing organization; and, - a family therapist, who should be licensed as either a marriage and family therapist, clinical social worker, psychologist, or a registered intern under the supervision of a licensed therapist.
-The family therapist may be a contracted employee. - 211.8 When providing case management with an adolescent, the case manager should have training and skills in the following areas: - AOD treatment, an understanding of addiction, and the intergenerational nature of AOD abuse; - familiarity with community resources and other youth service systems (education, child welfare, juvenile justice, mental health, etc.); - physical and sexual abuse; - family dynamics; and, - legal issues (informed consent for minors, disclosure of confidential information, child abuse/neglect reporting requirements, and duty-to-warn issues).
+The family therapist may be a contracted employee. - 211.8 When providing care coordination with an adolescent, the case manager should have training and skills in the following areas: - AOD treatment, an understanding of addiction, and the intergenerational nature of AOD abuse; - familiarity with community resources and other youth service systems (education, child welfare, juvenile justice, mental health, etc.);